 Her mouth wavers open like his.
 Slowly, she lowers her quill.

 A black desert wasteland stretches before him.
-He takes a few steps forward into nowhere, squinting at the sky that is dark with silt, moving in tides.
-At the center of its vortex is him.
+He steps forward into nowhere, squinting at the sky that is dark with silt, moving in tides.

-He hears a harpy's call and twists his body toward the sound, but there is nothing except the wind.
+His body twists toward the sound of a harpy's call, but there is nothing except the wind.
 He swears there are faces in the clouds, ghouls escaping to heaven, but this is his mind tricking him again.

 This whole place is a trick.